-As the volume of cyberattacks escalates, cybersecurity is now on the radar of most companies.
-Yet despite all the attention to this problem, the risks continue to mount.
-In fact, 2020 broke all records regarding the number of cyberattacks on companies, governments, and individuals.[i]
-And an astounding 78% of senior IT and IT security leaders say their companies lack the needed protections against cyberattacks despite making increased IT security investments in 2020.[ii]
+As the volume of cyber attacks escalates, cybersecurity is on the radar of most companies.
+Yet despite all the attention to this problem, cybersecurity risks continue to mount.; each year seems to break records regarding the number of cyber attacks on companies, governments, and individuals.

 Many cybercriminals now embrace advanced techniques that make their activities difficult to detect, use automation to increase their success, and focus their attacks on business’ highest-value targets.
-And as the payback increases, cybercrime is expected to cost the world $10.5 trillion a year by 2025.[iii]
+And as the payback increases, cybercrime is expected to cost the world $10.5 trillion a year by 2025.

-Once attackers find a winning username and password combination, they then use these credentials to make fraudulent e-commerce purchases or access credit card information, social security numbers, and other sensitive data.
+Once attackers find a winning username and password combination, they use the credentials to make fraudulent e-commerce purchases or access credit card information, Social Security Numbers, and other sensitive data.
 Credential stuffing relies on the fact that most people reuse the same password across multiple accounts—and these attacks are both common and costly.
-According to Ponemon Institute, businesses lose an average $6 million per year to this form of cyberattack.[viii]
+Businesses lose an average of $6 million per year to this form of cyber attack.

-Defending against cyberattacks.
+Defending against cyber attacks